atifkhanfall2024/Netflex-GPT/README.md

  - OnAuthChange => this api is actually called when we sign in  ,out , or up outomatically called this api
  - bug fix of user onAuthstatechange
  - redirect user if user is not login donot go to browser page using localhost:3000/browse on this redirect back to login when the user is not login
+ - unsubscribe => i use unsubscribed when i want to unmount the onauthchange call back

  # Browse Page